ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 - With {{site.data.keyword.sqlquery_short}} you can process up to 1 MB event data per second.
 The final reached data throughput depends on parameters, such as topic partitions, and size and format of the events.
 - For one {{site.data.keyword.sqlquery_short}} instance, the limit is five concurrent stream landing jobs.
 The limit can be raised upon request by a support ticket.
-- The {{site.data.keyword.messagehub}} feature is only available for instances that are created in the US-South region and in Frankfurt.
+- The {{site.data.keyword.messagehub}} feature is available only for {{site.data.keyword.sqlquery_short}} instances that are created in the US-South region and in Frankfurt.

 For more information, see [Streaming to Cloud Object Storage by using {{site.data.keyword.sqlquery_short}}](/docs/sql-query?topic=sql-query-event-streams-landing) in the {{site.data.keyword.sqlquery_short}} documentation.